gregswindle/project-guidelines/README.md

 ### 1.1.
 How to collaborate with Git

-Git is a collaboration tool that allows self-directed teams to govern product development with team members anywhere in the world.
-Here are some rules for source code collaboration.
+Git is a collaboration tool that allows self-directed teams to govern product development with team members anywhere in the world. __If your product development team cannot clearly articulate its preferred branching model and how to use it, your team is not ready to open source its product.__

 #### ![Source code editor][atom-ide-image] Perform work in a topic branch.

 _Why:_
 >Use an isolated topic branch for parallel product development.
 Topic branches allow you to submit multiple pull requests without confusion.
 You can iterate without polluting the master branch with potentially unstable, unfinished code. [read more...](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)

 #### ![Git fork][git-fork-image] Branch out from `develop`.

 _Why:_
 >This way, you can make sure that code in master will almost always build without problems, and can be mostly used directly for releases (this might be overkill for some projects).

 #### ![Git forbidden][git-no-entry-image] Never push into `develop` or `master` branch.
 Make a Pull Request.

 _Why:_
 > It notifies team members that they have completed a feature.
 It also enables easy peer-review of the code and dedicates forum for discussing the proposed feature.

 #### ![Git pull request][git-pull-request-image] Submit a Pull Request as soon as possible.

 _Why:_
 > Pull Requests declare work in progress.
 Frequent pushes to a Pull Request notify your team members about change, and gives them the opportunity to provide feedback more often.
 Pull Request pushes also trigger automated CI-services, which help you fail fast and assess quality.

 #### ![Git compare][git-compare-image] Update your local `develop` branch with an interactive rebase before you ask for Pull Request approvals.

 _Why:_
 > Rebasing will merge in the requested branch (`master` or `develop`) and apply the commits that you have made locally to the top of the history without creating a merge commit (assuming there were no conflicts).
 Resulting in a nice and clean history. [read more ...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

 #### ![Git compare][git-resolve-image] Resolve rebase conflicts before Pull Request reviews.